quindariuss/hungr.dev/README.md

 ### iOS Application:
 ##### Stack:
-Swift: General Multi-Paridigm Programming Language
+Swift: General Multi-Paradigm Programming Language
 SwiftUI: Declarative User Interface Builder, Stateful updates Async/Await: Asynchronous method of scheduling work to be done, useful for networking and other tasks that cannot be done synchronously.